jacebenson/cedar/docs/docs/app-configuration-redwood-toml.md

   stories = true
 ```

-Many of Redwood's generators create Jest tests or Storybook stories.
+Many of Cedar's generators create Jest tests or Storybook stories.
 Understandably, this can be lot of files, and sometimes you don't want all of them, either because you don't plan on using Jest or Storybook, or are just getting started and don't want the overhead.
 These options allows you to disable the generation of test and story files.